Āpiha Tauā Moana

 Your chances of being accepted into basic navy officer training are better if you apply for the following trades:

-- marine engineers.
+- marine and weapon engineer.

 Defence Force only employer

 Navy officers work for the New Zealand Defence Force in New Zealand and overseas.

 - Bonallack, A, 'How do you Choose your Speciality?
 It all Starts with Defence Recruitment', May 2017, (www.navy.mil.nz).

 - New Zealand Defence Force, 'Defence White Paper 2016', June 2016, (www.defencecareers.mil.nz).

 - New Zealand Defence Force, 'Future35 Our Strategy to 2035', accessed July 2017, (www.nzdf.mil.nz).